 The government today said it is examining recommendations of the Shome committee which suggested postponement of the General Anti-Avoidance Rules (GAAR) by three years and non-application of tax laws with retrospective effect on indirect transfers of assets.

 "The recommendations of the Committee are under examination by the Government," Minister of State for Finance S S Palanimanickam told the Rajya Sabha in a written reply.

+Through conciliation, which is a well recognised method of dispute resolution.
+Arbitration may not be the best option when resolution is the objective," the committee had said.
+The retrospective amendments were aimed at bringing under tax net Vodafone type deals.
 The report on GAAR had also recommended that where the circular number 789 of 2000 with respect to Mauritius is applicable, the GAAR provisions should not be applied to examine the genuineness of the residency of an entity set up in that country.